devgitt82/GoliShip-SpringBoot/README.md

-# goli-03-Backend
+Backend part of Goli Welcome On Board Application

 Import goli-03-sql-Dump script ( separate repo) on your database server and modify resource file to match your SQL client prior to run.
+Tested with Java 17.